 In his Academy Award acceptance speech for Best Director (Parasite) at the 2020 Oscars, Bong Joon-ho said:

 When I was young and studying cinema, there was a saying that I carved deep into my heart.
 The most personal is the most creative.

 He was quoting his idol, Martin Scorsese, but Bong Joon-ho used it to inspire his film.

-At this point, there are three responses:
+At this point, there are three responses to this secret:

 Winning personality radio doesn’t depend on the topic.
-And honestly, it has little to do with the facts.

 Here are three keys: